DPA (GDPR)

 The data importer has reporting mechanisms in place for reporting security issues and compliance concerns from internal and external system users.
 Each report is reviewed by appropriate management personnel, based on the nature of the suspected security issues, in accordance with the data importer's Incident Response Policy.

 Customer responsibilities, which include responsibility for reporting operational failures, incidents, problems, concerns, and complaints, and the process for doing so, are described within customer agreements.
-The Company communicates relevant security and privacy commitments, made available on its public-facing website or by written request.
+The data importer communicates relevant security and privacy commitments, made available on its public-facing website or by written request.

-When major changes to security or privacy commitments are made, the Company communicates these changes to impacted stakeholders via email.
+When major changes to security or privacy commitments are made, FingerprintJS communicates these changes to impacted stakeholders via email.

-System descriptions are made available to authorised external users that delineate the boundaries of the system and describe relevant system components as well as the purpose and design of the system.
+System descriptions are made available to authorized external users that delineate the boundaries of the system and describe relevant system components as well as the purpose and design of the system.

 The data importer maintains security policies and procedures which communicate objectives and responsibilities for internal control, necessary to support the function of internal control.
 Policies and procedures are made available to employees in the data importer's policy document repository.